-Technology: Its Role in Development At a time of immense economic volatility, West Virginia could be developing policies, infrastructure and investments that will attract and retain people who create new jobs.
+At a time of immense economic volatility, West Virginia could be developing policies, infrastructure and investments that will attract and retain people who create new jobs, who solve problems.
 Nations smaller than our state are creating technological infrastructures that directly impact their economies.
-World Economic Forum: Five Ways Technology Can Help the Economy Who Are the Innovators and How Do We Cultivate, Attract, and Retain Them?
+World Economic Forum: Five Ways Technology Can Help the Economy